JustinLesko02/Cal-Poly-ME507-MECHA07.github.io/Main page/README.md

  of the rest of our software.

 <img src="https://cal-poly-me507-mecha07.github.io/Feeder%20Picture.jpg" style="width: 50%; height: 50%">
-Figure XX.
+Figure 1.
 Image of the cat feeder.

 Figure XX.
 Video of the cat feeder dispensing food